-- 1. Two parties: There must be two distinct parties i.e., a buyer, a seller, to effect a contract of sales and they must be competent tocontract. - 2.
+- 1. Two parties: There must be two distinct parties i.e., a buyer, a seller, to effect a contract of sales and they must be competent to contract. - 2.
 Goods: There must be some goods the property in which is or is to be transferred from the seller to the buyers.
-The goods which form the subject matter of the contract of sale must be movable.
-Transfer of immovable property is not regulated by the sale of goodsAct. - Price: The consideration for the contract of sale, called price, must be money.
-When goods are exchanged for goods, it is not a sale butbarter. - 4.
-Transfer of general property: There must be a transfer of general property as distinguished from special property in goods from the seller tobuyer.
-Ex.
-If A owns certain goods, he has general property in the goods.
-If he pledges them with B, B has special property in the goods. - 5.
+The goods which form the subject matter of the contract of sale must be movable, Transfer of immovable property is not regulated by the sale of goods Act., - 3.
+Price: The consideration for the contract of sale, called price, must be money, when goods are exchanged for goods, it is not a sale but barter. - 4.
+Transfer of general property: There must be a transfer of general property as distinguished from special property in goods from the seller to buyer. - 5.
 Essential elements of a valid contract: All the elements of a valid contract must be present in the contract of sale.